bircibrain/computingguide/docs/getting-started/getting-started.md

 Most of the steps in this guide will require interacting with the Unix command line.
 You can learn the basics of the command line at [Codecademy](https://www.codecademy.com/learn/learn-the-command-line) or [linuxcommand.org](http://linuxcommand.org/lc3_learning_the_shell.php).

-First, find your command line interval interface:
+First, find your command line interface:

 - On macOS, open **Applications > Utilities > Terminal**
 - On Linux desktop, look for an application named Terminal, Xterm, Console, or similar.